Paulie (film)

 Paulie is a 1998 American adventure comedy-drama film directed by John Roberts and written by Laurie Craig.
-The film follows the adventurous story of the eponymous Paulie, a talking parrot who is capable of communicating with humans.
+The film follows the adventurous story of a disobedient bird named Paulie, a talking parrot who is capable of communicating with humans.
 It stars Jay Mohr as the voice of the title character, alongside Gena Rowlands, Tony Shalhoub, Cheech Marin, and Bruce Davison.
+Paulie was the first collaboration between Rowlands and Cobbs (the second being Hope Floats in 1998).

-The film was released on April 17, 1998.
+The film was released on April 17, 1998 by DreamWorks Pictures.
 It received mixed-to-positive reviews and was a box office disappointment, grossing $26.9 million domestically against a $23 million budget.
 However, in the years after its release, Paulie would find a larger audience on home media sales.

 Plot

 While working as a janitor at an American institute, Russian immigrant Misha Vilyenkov encounters Paulie, a wisecracking and loudmouthed blue-crowned conure who can speak as clearly as a human.
 Subsequently, he doesn't speak a word when Misha brings Dr. Reingold, the head of the institute, and other scientists to witness him.

 Frustrated with Paulie at first, Misha relents and opens up about his homesickness.
 Paulie warms up to Misha, and he tells him his story about his original owner, a little girl named Marie Alweather who stutters.
 The story transitions to a flashback when he was gifted to her in his infancy.
 As Marie works on speech therapy, he begins to speak.
 Her father, Warren, a soldier, returns home from Vietnam and decides that Paulie is not helping her, believing their bond is disillusioning Marie's reality due to her claims of his ability to talk; Paulie never spoke to her parents out of fear towards them, and also refused to learn how to fly due to acrophobia.
 After a near-death experience in which she falls off the roof in an attempt to teach Paulie to fly, Warren sends him away, devastating Marie.

 Paulie is passed down to various owners and eventually ends up in a pawn shop where he spends his time badmouthing the customers.
 One day, a shady customer named Benny shows interest in purchasing him, thinking he could profit from his speaking abilities, until widowed artist Ivy purchases him first with the intent of reforming his ill behavior after he insults her.
 She befriends Paulie and agrees to help him find Marie, who has moved to Los Angeles.
 They begin traveling using her mobile home, but when she becomes blind in the middle of their trip, Paulie decides to stay and take care of her.
 She eventually passes away, and Paulie, having finally learned to fly, continues his journey.